CrazyProger1/Translatable-Enums/README.md

 ## Key-Features

-- No dependencies except the Python standard library.
+- No dependencies except the Python's standard library.
 Based on built-in enums & gettext
 - Powerful utility for extracting translation-keys
 - Easy-to-Use